 Explore the geologic, natural and cultural history of Mammoth on this self-guided adventure amid a backdrop of high alpine peaks and pristine lakes.
 It starts with a Scenic Gondola Ride to the summit, where you can check out the Eleven53 Interpretive Center’s interactive exhibits, then stop at several on-mountain learning stations to find out why this is one of the most studied regions in the world.
 Free with each gondola ticket.

 Located at Main Lodge, the Mammoth Adventure Center is your portal to the best family fun and outdoor activities in the region.
-With a world-class bike park, Scenic Gondola Rides, kids activities, interactive learning, plus the all new zip line from the summit and Via Ferrata assisted-climbing experience, there’s action-packed fun for everyone.
+With a world-class bike park, Scenic Gondola Rides, kids activities, interactive learning, plus the Mammoth Mega Zip from the summit and Via Ferrata assisted-climbing experience, there’s action-packed fun for everyone.

 Pristine lakes, emerald fairways and stunning mountain views – golf at Sierra Star is a deep immersion in the majesty of the Eastern Sierra.
 Find an unpretentious club house and friendly, experienced staff ready to serve your every need at the highest golf course in California.
 Limited time?
 No problem.
 Tee off in the morning then enjoy lunch at Chip Shots Café, or hit the course after 5pm to play 5 holes with the 5 at 5 deal – perfect for the whole family.